Noun. a widely held but false belief or idea

-He called it a ‘myth of innovation’ – because what was believed would happen, didn’t.
+We call it a ‘myth of innovation’ – because what was believed would happen, didn’t.

-So at Innovation2017, we asked participants,
+So we asked our community to:

-“Please tell us a myth.
+“Tell us a myth.
 Something you expected or believed would happen, that didn’t happen, around innovation?”

 - “That a dedicated innovation team will solve the problems and will make the business more innovative.”